Ridesharing services, such as Uber and Lyft, have become the go-to form of transportation for many Los Angeles and Southern California residents.

 After AB5’s passage, Uber and other in-app services established Proposition 22.
 Over $200 million was donated in support of this initiative campaign, which ultimately resulted in Prop 22 passing in November of 2020.
 Rideshare drivers were reclassified as independent contractors, meaning that companies who hire contracted workers would no longer have to face any responsibilities for negligent actions committed by their rideshare drivers.

 However, Prop 22 was declared unconstitutional by the Alameda Superior Court of California.
 Uber and other in-app services responded by announcing the intent to appeal to the decision.
 Prop 22 will make its way to California’s Supreme Court, where a decision will be made on whether it should remain in effect.
 Until then, Prop 22 will remain active.

-Determining liability after any car accident is complex.
+Determining liability after any car accident is complex, which is where Uber or Lyft accident lawyers come in.
 This is especially true when multiple parties are involved, such as in an Uber or Lyft accident.
 But like most car accidents, liability in an Uber or Lyft accident will generally be based on someone’s negligence.

-In other words, the driver who caused harm to another individual will typically be held liable for any injuries caused, as well as the resulting damages.
+In other words, the driver who caused harm to another individual will typically be held liable for any injuries caused, as well as the resulting damages like medical care.
 As it relates to Uber or Lyft accidents, negligence is usually some form of careless or reckless behavior.
 Common examples of Uber or Lyft driver negligence may include:

 Negligent behavior is never acceptable and is against the law.
 Every driver has a duty of care while behind the wheel.
 This means that all Uber and Lyft drivers are legally responsible for using reasonable care while operating a vehicle.